iamtheaashish/iamtheaashish.github.io/_posts/2025-04-16-my-first-post.md

 tags: [intro, personal]
 ---

-Okay, so this is a good way for KING AASHISH to write his feelings.
-My mother beat me today with slaps, punches, her footwear.
-Whole day she's busy on call doing chugli of her brother's wife to people.
-I felt sad yes, I don't care.
+Okay, so this is a good way for KING AASHISH to write about his day.
+My mother beat me today with slaps, punches, her footwear.Uhmm who cares.
+Everyday for the whole day she's busy on call doing chugli of her brother's wife.
 I want a better life so I will work hard for it.
 Fuck feelings.
+Anyone who'll come in between me and my goals has to eradicate, unfortunately I can't eradicate her, all I have to do is IGNORE.